 Yoga for diabetes type 1 patients is the best option to maintain glucose levels and lead a quality life.

-The practise of yoga originated in India around 5000 B.C.
+Yoga: The practice of yoga originated in India around 5000 B.C.
 It combines physical, mental and spiritual practices.
-The practise includes:
+The practice includes:

 How can yoga help in preventing diabetes?
 It is a question that many ask.
 It is often claimed that yoga cures diabetes, particularly for type 2 diabetes patients whose glucose levels respond to diet and exercise.